A Super Version of a Theorem of Fricke-Klein: Preliminaries

 which after applying the trace to the whole equation gives us

 This now makes the generators $\operatorname{tr}(A^2), \operatorname{tr}(B^2)$ redundant and we get

-One should be careful though, that this isomorphism is an isomorpism of modules and not of rings.
-However, it does give us enough information about the nature and number of the generators which is enough for us. \end{example} \begin{remark} Even though this proof used the Cayley-Hamilton theorem, it is different to the proof given in \cite{goldman2005exposition}. \end{remark} Let us establish, that indeed for a linearly reductive supergroup, we can once again define the Reynolds operator. \begin{theorem} Let $G$ be a linearly reductive algebraic supergroup that acts rationally on a $k$-vector space $V$ and let $V^G$ be the subspace of invariant vectors.
+One should be careful though, that this isomorphism is an isomorphism of modules and not of rings.
+However, it does give us enough information about the number of generators which suffices. \end{example} \begin{remark} Even though this proof used the Cayley-Hamilton theorem, it is different to the proof given in \cite{goldman2005exposition}. \end{remark} Having seen the proof strategy in a worked example, we now need to show that the Reynold operator exists. \begin{theorem} Let $G$ be a linearly reductive algebraic supergroup that acts rationally on a $k$-vector space $V$ and let $V^G$ be the subspace of invariant vectors.
 Then there exists a uniquely defined linear operator

 projecting $V$ onto $V^G$. \end{theorem} \begin{proof} If $v \in V$ is not invariant, then it is contained in some subspace $W$, such that $G \cdot W \subset W$.
 By linear reductivity $W$ once again splits into